Sustainability

 Our Green Team

-Each year 2 representatives from each Grade 5 class are eligible to apply to be on the school’s ‘Green Team’.
-These are coveted positions and involve very important duties such as speaking at assembly, monitoring the school’s waste and recycling, brainstorming new environmental projects the school could implement, helping to maintain the vegetable garden and many more.
-Students have the opportunity to enter many environmental themed competitions, in 2017 members from our Green Team placed 3rd in a Clean Up Australia Day Competition for their design of a Native Bee and Insect Home.
+Each year two representatives from each Grade 5 class are eligible to apply to be on the school’s ‘Green Team’.
+These are coveted positions and involve very important duties such as speaking at assembly, monitoring the school’s waste and recycling, brainstorming new environmental projects the school could implement, helping to maintain the vegetable garden, cleaning up litter in the yard and collecting each classes rubbish free points each week.

 Rubbish Free Lunch